 We here give two showcases of the pattern importance ranking application of DGEYE.
-Figure 10 shows the first ranking patterns (the red blocks in the maps) in Beijing and Tianjin, and the green and blue blocks are the first and second ranking patterns, respectively, that are caused by the red patterns.
+Figure 11 shows the first ranking patterns (the red blocks in the maps) in Beijing and Tianjin, and the green and blue blocks are the first and second ranking patterns, respectively, that are caused by the red patterns.

-As shown in Figure 10(a), the first ranking pattern in Beijing is located at the Dongzhimen and Dongsi district, which is a famous entertainment district of Beijing 6.
+As shown in Figure 11(a), the first ranking pattern in Beijing is located at the Dongzhimen and Dongsi district, which is a famous entertainment district of Beijing 6.
 Especially, the Dongzhimen area has an extremely well known food street, Guijie 7.
 A major cuisine offered by restaurants in Guijie is "hot pot" 8, which is a kind of interesting cuisine that cooks raw foods in a simmering metal pot at the center of dining tables.
 A hot pot table usually equips with a mini gas stove that connects to a liquid gas cylinder, which forms an enormous demand of gas cylinders transported by DGTs to Guijie every day.
-As shown in Fig. 10(a), the blue and green patterns cover three main roads heading to the red pattern from the north, east and west, respectively.
+As shown in Fig. 11(a), the blue and green patterns cover three main roads heading to the red pattern from the north, east and west, respectively.
 This implies that DGTs transport liquid gas cylinders from suburbs to the red pattern through these three roads, and thus expose the zones in the blue and green patterns to the threaten of explosion.
 On January 17, 2016, a truck fully loaded with liquid gas cylinders was on fire at the road covered by the green pattern [2].
-The destination of the fired truck is right a restaurant in the Dongzhimen and Dongsi district.
 According to the causality modeled by the causal network, there are 150 risky zones that are directly caused by the red pattern, which cover about 5% downtown areas of Beijing.